AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming.rst

    Some_Primitive (X);

+"""""""
+Notes
+"""""""

 The compiler will detect violations with the GNAT-defined restriction No_Dispatching_Calls applied.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.43 "Redispatching [PPH]"
+   * 6.43 "Redispatching [PPH]"

 -------------------------------------------
 Limit Inheritance Hierarchy Depth (OOP03)